joshbrew/webgpujs/README.md

 ## WebGPUjs

-Write full featured WGSL pipelines in plain javascript.
+Write full featured WGSL pipelines in plain(ish) javascript.

-We are using some boilerplate conventions but things like vertex buffer allocation or type inferencing for textures etc and so on could be a lot better.
-Nothing is documented yet until we're happy with it so just try to play with the examples if you are feeling motivated.
+SupportS:
+- Write functional compute shaders etc. and output one or multiple resulting buffers.
+- Compile compute, vertex, Fragment shaders and any chain together combinations thereof.
+- Render to canvases.
+- Array buffers, uniforms, VBOs, Index Buffers, Textures (incl storage texture specification).
+- The transpiler will attempt to combine bindings when using shared naming conventions for easy shared buffer allocation across multiple shader programs.
+- Lots more but we are testing things out still before we fully document the API and trying to bring it up to something extremely common sense.

 **Work in Progress**

 To run the example: `npm i -g tinybuild` then `npm run example`